rizwanpolice/rizwanpolice.github.io/README.md

 ## Portfolio

 I am a Quality Assurance Engineer with an experience of over 9 years.
 I have hands on experience working with test automation frameworks and technologies.
-I have extensively worked on Selenium, TestNG, Cucumber, Appium, Maven etc.
+I have extensively worked on Selenium, Appium, TestNG, Cucumber, Appium, Maven etc.

 ---